C-Cornella/Akamai2023Data/README.md

 ## Usual Errors

+Missing Packages: The R libraries needed for this script may require the installation of additional packages.
+A list of all packages required is provided below. tidyverse (for dplyr, readr, tidyr) stringr (for stringr) knitr (for knitr) lubridate (for lubridate)

 Path errors: The `/` must be included in the export path, and the import path must direct to the folder containing all the days for that sensor.

 Import errors: The script expects the data in the form of .txt files, as produced by `npha_Neo3b.pro`.
 The difference between `npha_Neo3.pro` and `npha_Neo3b.pro` is the addition of the exporting of `month` and `day` to the latter. `npha_Neo3b.pro` was edited specifically to address the difficulties of `floatDate` parsing by simply adding the information in another format. `floatDate` was included as a precautionary measure.